Run a large-scale workload with flex-start with queued provisioning

 Run your Job

-Contrary to the preceding setup, this manifest does not include the nodeSelector field, as it is filled by Kueue, depending on the free capacity in the ClusterQueue.
+Contrary to the preceding setup, this manifest does not include the nodeSelector field because it's filled by Kueue, depending on the free capacity in the ClusterQueue.

 apiVersion: batch/v1